jborjon/jborjon.github.io/portfolio/how-to-write-marketing-blog-posts-your-clients-will-actually-read.md

 ## 2. Dial in Your SEO

 Even if you have the most charming post on the Web about your topic, people won’t find it unless you enlist the search engines that will serve your article to your audience.
-This is where [search engine optimization](https://moz.com/beginners-guide-to-seo){:target="_blank"}, or SEO, comes in.
+This is where [search engine optimization](https://moz.com/beginners-guide-to-seo){:target="_blank" rel="noopener"}, or SEO, comes in.

 You want to make sure your post has enough relevant keywords to rank in search results.
-WordStream has a [spectacular tool](https://www.wordstream.com/keywords){:target="_blank"} to help you with keyword research.
+WordStream has a [spectacular tool](https://www.wordstream.com/keywords){:target="_blank" rel="noopener"} to help you with keyword research.
 And it’s free!

 But don’t get hung up on keywords alone.
 Search engines are getting smarter, and they can recognize the intent of the searcher and the general topic of your posts.